phamnam1805/ReBPF/README.md

 ## Acknowledgments

 - Built with [cilium/ebpf](https://github.com/cilium/ebpf) Go library
-- Inspired by modern network observability tools
+- Inspired by modern network observability and kernel analysis tools
-- Thanks to the eBPF community for excellent
+- Thanks to the eBPF community for excellent documentation and examples